-Question 16 - Do your Islamic accounting standards allow for Ijarah to be treated as a finance lease, if the Ijarah otherwise meets the criteria for finance lease under IFRS?
+Question 16 - Do your Islamic accounting standards operator most likely recognise Qard extended to a allow for Ijarah to be treated as a finance lease, if the participants' fund?
+Ijarah otherwise meets the criteria for finance lease Other under IFRS?